Your Licensed Portland Stairlift Specialists

 Straight Stairlift

-The workhorse of Portland's craftsman and Four Square homes — from Alameda bungalows to Sellwood Four Squares.
+The workhorse of Portland’s craftsman bungalows — from Alameda to Sellwood-Moreland to Richmond.

 Starting at $3,200 installed